usaid-cs/yesterday-i-learned/biology.md

 - The obvious difference between seals and sealions.
 Seals don't ever stand up.
 - Underweight babies have trouble breathing because the lungs are among the last to develop.
 - [Methanol poisoning](https://en.wikipedia.org/wiki/Methanol_toxicity) happens when methanol's metabolite methanoic ("formic") acid [inhibits the mitochondria](https://en.wikipedia.org/wiki/Cytochrome_c_oxidase) from producing energy, which leads to peculiar symptoms like blindness (because the optic nerve uses a lot of energy) and death (because all cells need energy).
 - [Thalidomide](https://en.wikipedia.org/wiki/Thalidomide) is safe to use... for anyone who isn't pregnant.
+It's a (bone marrow) cancer drug today.
 - [Siamese cats](https://en.wikipedia.org/wiki/Siamese_cat) get their unique colour pattern from malfunctioning tyrosinase, which made the enzyme extremely temperature-sensitive.
 It works only below body temperature, which means only the cool places of the cat body (like ears and tail) get melamin, the colour.
 - Alcohol is an anti-platelet agent.
 - Lots of crabs are [lobster-like creatures that evolved independently into a crab-like shape](https://www.youtube.com/watch?v=wvfR3XLXPvw).
 They are neither related to true crabs or each other.
 This is a prime case of convergent evolution.